Did you know that there were over 150 million pieces of direct mail sent out in 2015 alone?

 - The size and quality of the paper you’re printing on.

-- Whether or not you use color or only black ink.
+- Whether or not you use colour or only black ink.

 The final step of any direct mail campaign is to send out the marketing material.